turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 ```
 As a visitor,
 When I visit '/cart',
-I see all the bike accessory I have added to my cart,
+I see all the bike accessories I have added to my cart,
+I see a thumbnail for each accessory as well as the title and price,
 I see a subtotal and quantity breakdown for each accessory,
 I see a total for my cart,
 After I create an account,